veldor/Tor-Onion-Proxy-Library/README.md

+# This repo fixes the a minor DNS resolution issue for onion addresses that I faced when using the sample code provided in the README of [jehy/Tor-Onion-Proxy-Library](https://github.com/jehy/Tor-Onion-Proxy-Library).
+Check out the sample app included in this repo for reference on how to use this library.
+Also read the instructions below written by [jehy](https://github.com/jehy) in his fork.

 Tor Onion Proxy Library
 =======================
 [![](https://jitpack.io/v/jehy/Tor-Onion-Proxy-Library.svg)](https://jitpack.io/#jehy/Tor-Onion-Proxy-Library)

 # What is this fork?
 This is a fork of [Thali Projects's Tor Onion Proxy Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library) which was pretty outdated, hard to build, contained no release of library itself and no simple examples.
 I updated it's components, made build easier and added release library.